Mom's Scrumptious Mashed Potatoes

 Sour Cream

-Chives, finely chopped
+Chives, finely chopped for garnish

-Salt and freshly ground white pepper to taste.
+Salt and white pepper to taste.

 Preparation:

-Back to Norwegian Recipes after Mom's Mashed Potatoes
+Norwegian Recipes after Mom's Mashed Potatoes

 Search Here